|

 this raises the possibility of pone having a ten-point hand like

-5-10-J-Q, and pegging
+5-10-J -Q, and pegging

 enough to go out as follows:

 J 5 (15-2) 5 (20-2) 7!
-(27-1) Q 6 10 (26-1) 10 (10-1)
+(27-1) Q 6 10 (26-1) 10 (10-1) But by taking the points, I'll peg out nearly half the time regardless

 of what pone has.
 If pone has a flush, she'll have an extra two